davetcoleman/moveit_simple_grasps/README.md

 Generate basic grasp poses for simple objects such as blocks or cylinders for use with MoveIt! pick and place

-Research code by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder
+Developed by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder

 <img align="right" src="https://raw.github.com/davetcoleman/moveit_simple_grasps/hydro-devel/resources/demo.png" />